sdziallas/comp55/docs/labs/GitTips.md

 ![](gittips/media/cannotFindImage.png)

 First thing you want to do is right click your *project-name* in your project explorer and click on the *properties*.
 You will be greeted with this window:

 ![](gittips/media/)

+You want to click *Java Build Path*(1), once done you will see some tabs on the top of the properties page.
+You want to click on the *Source*(2) tab.
+Next click on *Add Folder*(3).